-Bailea Pakkebier is a Speical Education teacher and is new to Hanawalt this school year.
+Bailea Pakkebier has been a special education teacher at Hanawalt since 2018.
 She grew up outside of Chicago and graduated from Central College in Pella, Iowa.
-In her free time, she likes to play the trombone, run, and travel the world.
-She is looking forward to getting to know all of her students this school year.
+In her free time, she likes to spend time with family and friends, run, and play the trombone!

 Kelli Petersen has been with Des Moines Public Schools since 2010.
 She has been a special education teacher at South Union, Howe, and now Hanawalt.
 She is a UNI graduate with a degree in Elementary Education and a minor in Special Education.
 In her free time she enjoys riding her bike, running, and spending time with her two sons Samuel and Miles.

-This is Gwen Roth-Rauen’s fifth year at Hanawalt.
-She has been teaching well over twenty years, primarily in Kindergarten, but in other grades as well.
+Gwen Roth-Rauen has been teaching well over twenty years, primarily in Kindergarten and 1st grade, but in other grades as well.
 She has been a nurse for 31 years and keeps her license current to stay on top of current areas of child development and for further education.
-She has two grown sons, Michael, 23, Zachary, 22 and a Roosevelt Freshman, Sophia.
-She lives in Des Moines’ Beaverdale neighborhood with Sophia, Zach, two large dogs and two large Tomcats.
+She has two grown sons, Michael and Zachary and a daughter, Sophia.
+She lives in Des Moines’ Beaverdale neighborhood with two large dogs and two large tomcats.
 Ms. Roth loves her job and thanks all the Hanawalt families, students and staff for this amazing experience every day!

 My name is Sarah Sheeley and I am so excited to be Hanawalt’s Art Teacher!
-I have been teaching Art in the district for the past 7 years and feel like by coming to Hanawalt I am coming home to a place I will get to be and stay at for a very long part of my teaching career!
+I have been teaching Art in the district for the past 8 years and feel like being at Hanawalt I am coming home to a place I will get to be and stay at for a very long part of my teaching career!
 I am a practicing artist who does a lot of painting, jewelry, and fiber arts.
 I studied at Kansas City Art Institute after graduating from DMPS in 2006, then moved back and attended Drake University for my degree in Arts Education.
-My husband, Heith, and I and our mini Australian Shephard, Cedar, are expanding our family this year and will be welcoming a new baby girl mid October!
+My husband, Heith, and I and our mini Australian Shephard, Cedar, and have expanded with our newest addition our daughter Harli!
 I look forward to infusing her life with creativity and art just like I strive to do in my teaching.
 When I am not making or teaching art I love to spend time watching Heith cook (he is a chef!) and obviously taste testing.
-I also enjoy spending time in nature, reading, practicing yoga, travelling and going to see live music whenever possible.
-I am so excited to be a paet of the Hanawalt family!
-Thank you to everyone who has given me such a warm welcome!
+I also enjoy spending time in nature, reading, practicing yoga, traveling and going to see live music whenever possible.
+I am so excited to be a part of the Hanawalt family!

-Scot has over twenty-four years of experience in education.
+Scot has been in education since 1996.
 His educational journey started in his hometown of Denison, IA, where he taught elementary for 10 years.
 His tenure in Des Moines has consisted of teaching assignments at Goodrell and Harding Middle Schools, and two years as an Instructional Technology Coordinator.
 He loves working with the Hanawalt community as Hanawalt’s first Media Technology Integrationist.
 He is an alumi of the University of Northern Iowa, where he met his wife.
 He is a father of 4 boys that have all been made to be die-hard fans of the Chicago Cubs.
 He spends his summer coaching his sons in baseball and coaching a local high school team.

 Follow on Twitter @ScotSoups